Amy Irving: Career

-Irving's first stage appearance was at nine months old in the production "Rumplestiltskin" where her father brought her on the stage to play the part of his child who he trades for spun gold.
+Irving's first stage appearance was at nine months old in the production "Rumplestiltskin" where her father brought her on the stage to play the part of his child whom he trades for spun gold.
 Then at age two, she portrayed a bit-part character ("Princess Primrose") in a play which her father directed.
 She had a walk-on role in the 1965–66 Broadway show The Country Wife at age 12.
 Her character was to sell a hamster to Stacy Keach in a crowd scene.
 The play was directed by family friend Robert Symonds, the associate director of the Lincoln Center Repertory Theater, and who later became her stepfather after her father died and her mother remarried.
 Within six months of returning to Los Angeles from London Academy of Music and Dramatic Art in the mid-1970s, Irving was cast in a major motion picture and was working on various TV projects such as guest spots in Police Woman, Happy Days, and a lead role in the mini-series epic Once an Eagle opposite veterans Sam Elliott and Glenn Ford, and a young Melanie Griffith.
 She played Juliet in Romeo and Juliet at the Los Angeles Free Shakespeare Theatre in 1975, and returned to the role at the Seattle Repertory Theatre (1982–1983).

 Irving auditioned for the role of Princess Leia in Star Wars, which went to Carrie Fisher.
 She then starred in the Brian DePalma-directed films Carrie as Sue Snell (her mother was also in Carrie), and The Fury as Gillian Bellaver.
 In 1999, she reprised her role as Sue Snell in The Rage: Carrie 2.
 She starred with Richard Dreyfuss in 1980 in The Competition.
 Also in 1980, she appeared in Honeysuckle Rose, which also marked her on-screen singing debut.
 Both her and Dyan Cannon's characters were country-and-western singers, and both actresses did their own singing in the film.
 In 1983, she featured in Barbra Streisand's directorial debut, Yentl, for which she received an Academy Award nomination for Best Supporting Actress.
 In 1984, she co-starred in Micki + Maude.
 In 1988, she was in Crossing Delancey (for which she received a Golden Globe nomination).
 That same year, she also gave another singing performance in the live-action/animated film Who Framed Roger Rabbit, providing the singing voice for Jessica Rabbit.
 In 1997, she appeared in Woody Allen's Deconstructing Harry.
 Irving also appeared in the TV show Alias as Emily Sloane, portrayed Princess Anjuli in the big-budget miniseries epic The Far Pavilions and headlined the lavish TV production Anastasia: The Mystery of Anna.
 More recently Irving appeared in the films Traffic (2000), Tuck Everlasting (2002), Thirteen Conversations About One Thing (2002) and an episode of Law & Order: Special Victims Unit in 2001.